realnicolas/simple_calculator/README.md

 Calculator made with HTML, JavaScript and CSS, containing the four basic operation and a clear button.

 ### How to use it?
+1. Open the file index.html
-Use the calculator's buttons to do math operations.
+2. Use the calculator's buttons to do math operations.

 ### Notes
 Only works if its own buttons are used.